 Robert “Red” Manley [Photo courtesy LAPL]

-When Red heard that Beth hadn’t made it to the job interview, he became worried and wrote to her to find out if she was okay.
-She said she was fine but didn’t like San Diego, she wanted a ride back to Los Angeles.
+When Red heard from his friend that Beth hadn’t made it to the job interview, he was worried enough to write to her to find out if she was okay.
+She said she was fine but didn’t like San Diego, she wanted to return to Los Angeles.
 She asked Red if he’d help her out, and he agreed.
-It was the worst mistake of his life.

-The drive from San Diego to Los Angeles was going to be Red’s love test.
+The drive from San Diego to Los Angeles was Red’s love test.
 If nothing happened with Beth then he would know that he and his wife were meant to be together.
 But if he and Beth clicked, he’d have a tough decision to make.

-Beth and Red weren’t on the road for too long before they stopped at a roadside motel for the night.
+Beth and Red weren’t on the road for long before they stopped at a roadside motel for the night.
 They went out for dinner and drinks before returning to their room to go to bed.
-Red’s night with Beth was strictly platonic.
-He took the bed and she slept in a chair.
-He had passed his self-imposed love test.
+Did Red have butterflies in his stomach?
+How did he want the love test to turn out?

 The pair left the motel at about 12:20 p.m. on January 9, 1947 for Los Angeles.